praguevara/praguevara.github.io/content/about.md

 ## Work

-I'm currently working as a software engineer at [Multimedia Chefs](https://www.multimediachefs.com/), a company that provides multimedia solutions for many clients.
+I'm currently working at [Commercetools](https://commercetools.com/) as a Rust Backend Engineer.

 Here are a few technologies I've been enjoying working with lately: